whusnoopy/taobao_uploader/README.md

     nick = 'TODO/YOUR_NICK'
     token = 'TODO/YOUR_W2_AUTH_CODE'
-    num_iid = 0L # TODO: replace with one of your item num_iid
+    num_iid = 0L # TODO: replace with one of your valid taobao item num_iid

 ## 2. Get one of your item, to fill other info in `settings.py`

-    python ./utils.py
+    python ./run.py get-item

     ...
     {